Royal Palm at Waipio V

 Three of eight recent listings (1 as an amenity, 2 as unit features) include storage-related MLS flags, suggesting the building offers some form of extra or external storage to at least certain units.
 Public remarks do not explicitly describe storage lockers or storage rooms, so this is inferred from the structured MLS data rather than marketing copy.
 Given multiple independent listings showing this feature and no contradictory evidence, it is reasonably likely that the building provides storage units or similar extra storage options.

-Looked for phrases like 'surfboard storage', 'board storage', or 'bike and surfboard storage' and found none.
-There is no evidence in the remarks that surfboard storage is provided.
+I searched the public remarks for explicit mentions of surfboard or board storage and found none.
+There is no evidence in the listings that surfboard storage is provided.

 No analysis available